Ultra-High Vacuum

 Creating and maintaining such a pristine vacuum is absolutely essential to LIGO’s operation.
 For the interferometer to detect the astoundingly small signals of passing gravitational waves, LIGO's laser must travel through the instrument unimpeded by anything (even on a molecular scale) that could scatter, refract, reflect, or absorb its photons.
 The extreme vacuum environment achieves this paramount goal first and foremost, but it is also essential for other reasons.
 It prevents sound waves from causing vibrations on the suspended mirrors (sound cannot travel through a vacuum).
 It also prevents temperature variations from occurring inside the tubes--variations that would change the shape LIGO’s optics enough to alter the path or destroy the quality of the laser beam.
 More fundamentally, removing any molecules and "dust" from the system ensures that no contaminants will land on any of LIGO's mirrors or other optics, which when struck by the laser, would be vaporized and cause irreparable damage.
 Considering that each test-mass mirror costs about $2 Million to manufacture, such an event would be a costly 'accident', and take the instrument out of commission until a replacement could be installed.

 It took 1100 hours (40 days) of constant pump-down to evacuate LIGO's vacuum tubes to their ideal operating pressure.
-In that time, turbo-pump (jet) vacuums removed the bulk of the air in the tubes, while the tubes themselves were heated to 150-170 degrees C for 30 days to drive out residual gases and moisture from the steel itself.
+In that time, turbo-pump (jet) vacuums removed the bulk of the air in the tubes, while the tubes themselves were heated to 150-170 degrees Celsius for 30 days to drive out residual gases and moisture from the steel itself.

 Maintaining the Vacuum System